-- 2.15.4.2.1 Organic peroxides are classified by definition based on their chemical structure and on the available oxygen and hydrogen peroxide contents of the mixture (see 2.15.2.1). - 2.15.4.2.2 The properties of organic peroxides which are decisive for their classification should be determined experimentally.
-Test methods with pertinent evaluation criteria are given in the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Part II (test series A to H). - 2.15.4.2.3 Mixtures of organic peroxides may be classified as the same type of organic peroxide as that of the most dangerous component.
+- 6. Organic peroxides are classified by definition based on their chemical structure and on the available oxygen and hydrogen peroxide content of the mixture (see paragraph 2 above). - 7.
+The properties of organic peroxide which are decisive for their classification should be determined experimentally.
+Test methods with pertinent evaluation criteria are given in the Manual of Tests and Criteria, Part II (test series A to H). - 8.
+Mixtures of organic peroxides may be classified as the same type of organic peroxide as that of the most dangerous component.
 However, as two stable components can form a thermally less stable mixture, the self-accelerating decomposition temperature (SADT) of the mixture shall be determined.